grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 ## Exported fields

 `prometheus.operator.podmonitors` does not export any fields.
-It will forward all metrics it scrapes to the receiver configures with the `forward_to` argument.
+It forwards all metrics it scrapes to the receiver configures with the `forward_to` argument.

 ## Component health